 Disaster Relief Supplies

 Our disaster relief activities here at Mitsui Chemicals originated from suggestions submitted by employees, who wanted to help those affected by earthquakes and other major disasters by providing them with useful Mitsui Chemicals products.
-In fiscal 2009, we set up warehouses to store relief supplies at two of our sites – the Iwakuni-Ohtake Works (Yamaguchi Prefecture) to cover West Japan and the Mobara Branch Factory (Chiba Prefecture) to cover East Japan – and put in place the necessary framework to swiftly send out supplies upon request from contact partners*1 and local governments.
-We have stockpiles of items such as urethane mattresses (cushioned materials to lay on the floors of gymnasiums being used as evacuation shelters), waterproof tarpaulin sheets (to cover buildings damaged by water or landslides), air cushions*2 (for use at evacuation shelters), and FASTAID™ Virus Sweeper Towel*3 at both of these warehouses.
+In fiscal 2009, warehouses for storing relief supplies were set up at the Iwakuni-Ohtake Works (Yamaguchi Prefecture) and the Mobara Branch Factory (Chiba Prefecture) in the East and West.
+The system is in place to enable rapid delivery from each plant to the affected areas in response to requests from local authorities and the emergency disaster response alliance SEMA (Social Emergency Management Alliance).
+We have stockpiles of items such as urethane mattresses (cushioned materials to lay on the floors of gymnasiums being used as evacuation shelters), waterproof tarpaulin sheets (to cover buildings damaged by water or landslides), air cushions*1 (for use at evacuation shelters), and FASTAID™ Virus Sweeper Towel*2 at both of these warehouses.

 This concept was created by More Impact, a disaster relief innovation and creation initiative promoted jointly with the specified nonprofit organizations Japan Platform and CWS Japan and others.
 This disaster relief innovative product utilizes the Lock & Peel™ technology of the Group’s affiliate, Dow-Mitsui Polychemicals Co., Ltd., which enables a compressed towel and sodium hypochlorite to be preserved separately in a single package.